-Why do we say Nuclear Power is “Green”?
+Why Do We Say Nuclear Power is “Green”?

 People use the term “green” when an energy source: (1) does not pollute the air, water or land we live on and (2) is a sustainable source of energy.
-As far as environmental pollution, nuclear plants produce absolutely zero airborne emissions that can cause health problems for people, flora or fauna.
-Nuclear power plants cause the smallest number of deaths each year than any other energy source, including the 3 renewable sources.
+As far as environmental pollution, nuclear plants produce zero airborne emissions that can cause health problems for people, flora or fauna.
+Nuclear power plants cause the smallest number of deaths each year than any other energy source, including renewable sources.
 The table below compares the yearly deaths due to the 7 common sources from data compiled by the World Health Organization and the European study Externe.
 Most of the deaths from the 3 fossil fuels are due to heart, lung and blood diseases inflicted upon the general public by burning fossil fuel.
-However all 7 entries also include accidents by workers during construction, generation, and distribution of the energy source.
+However, all 7 entries also include accidents by workers during construction, generation, and distribution of the energy source.

 Nuclear radiation is confined to within the reactor pressure vessel and the concrete containment dome.
 In the US, no radioactivity above the natural background radiation from cosmic rays and in the soil has been found surrounding the containment domes.
 The Chernobyl facility was built in a common industrial building, had no containment dome and had so many other faults that it shouldn’t even be considered next to the performance and quality of our US facilities.
 The Chernobyl facility should never have been built and could never have passed the very strict licensing process of the US Nuclear Regulatory Commission.